Computer Vision for the Built Environment

 Summary

 The course is an introduction to Visual Machine Perception technology – and specifically Computer Vision and Machine Learning (CV-ML) – for the built environment.
-It will explore fundamentals in this technology both in research and products, in tight reference to design, construction, and operation/management.
+It will explore fundamentals and latest trends in this technology both in research and products, in tight reference to design, construction, and operation/management.
 It will consider the current and potential impact of this technology on achieving sustainability goals, such as related to reuse, circularity, and performance-based lifecycle, as well as the organizational considerations behind development and adoption.

 About